Arthur Rullion Rattray

-Rear-Admiral Sir Arthur Rullion Rattray, KBE CB CIE (2 May 1891 – 10 August 1966) was a British naval officer who served in the Royal Indian Marine and was an air observer during World War I. He rose to senior rank in the Royal Indian Navy during World War II.
+Rear-Admiral Sir Arthur Rullion Rattray, KBE CB CIE (2 May 1891 – 10 August 1966) was a British naval officer who served in the Royal Indian Navy and was an air observer during World War I. He rose to senior rank in the Royal Indian Navy during World War II.

 Early life

 Rattray was born in Gatehouse of Fleet, Scotland, the fourth of five children born to Arthur Rattray, a retired Indian Civil Servant and judge, and his wife Mary Louise Wakely (née Sutherland).
 His parents had returned from Bengal, where their first three children were born, in around 1889.

 Rattray was sent to HMS Conway, a training ship based at Liverpool, in January 1906, remaining there until December 1907.
 He then trained at HMS Ganges, near Ipswich, before serving in the Merchant Service, working for the Aberdeen-based shipping company of George Milne & Co., until joining the Royal Indian Marine (RIM) in 1912.